 This is a grid clustering factor to pull nodes into the captured shock.
 A minimum value of 0 produces no clustering.
 A maximum value of 6.25 produces greatest clustering.
-Larger values can produce negative volumes.
+Large values can produce negative volumes.
+If a negative volume is reported, then reduce the magnitude of this parameter.